Twoure/KissNetwork.bundle/README.md

 - **Update... :** Same for Drama, Cartoon, Comic, and Manga

 ##### Cover Cache Tools
+- The Cache Cover tools are experimental, and could result in a temporary IP ban from using the Kiss sites.
+If this happens, just wait for the allotted time to pass (usually an hour, but could be up to 24 hours, do not remember).
+I have yet to hear people report this issue, but did encounter it while developing these tools since I had to test and re-test the download functions multiple times.
 - **Cache All Covers:** Download cover images from all sites.
 Background process.
 - **Cache All Anime Covers:** Download All Anime covers only.
 Do not download covers from the other sites.
 - **Cache All... :** Same for Drama, Cartoon, Comic, and Manga